SLASCONE/SLASCONE-demo-java/README.md

 # SLASCONE Java Licensing & Analytics Sample

+This console sample shows how to integrate a software licensing platform via API, including license management, entitlement management, usage analytics, floating licenses, and offline licensing.
-This Java console sample goes beyond simple API connectivity.
-It is designed as a production-oriented integration template for real-world licensing scenarios, including temporary offline operation, local license caching, and resilient handling of transient technical failures such as 5xx responses.
+Going beyond simple API connectivity, it is designed as a production-oriented integration template for real-world licensing scenarios, including temporary offline operation, local license caching, and resilient handling of transient technical failures such as 5xx responses.

 It includes examples for the most important licensing, analytics, and resilience workflows: